bliss143441/quasar-templates/template/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:8080
+# serve with ssr and hot reload at localhost:3030
-$ quasar dev
+$ npm run serve

 # build for production with minification
 $ quasar build